hieunn-vicoders/vn-geography/README.md

 ## Configuration

-### URL namespace

-To avoid duplication with your application's api endpoints, the package has a default namespace for its routes which is  `post-management`.
-For example:

-    {{url}}/api/vn-geography/admin/provinces
-    {{url}}/api/vn-geography/admin/districts
-    {{url}}/api/vn-geography/admin/wards

-You can modify the package url namespace to whatever you want by modifying the `GEOGRAPHY_COMPONENT_NAMESPACE` variable in `.env` file.

-    GEOGRAPHY_COMPONENT_NAMESPACE="your-namespace"

 ### Model and Transformer

 You can use your own model and transformer class by modifying the configuration file `config\geography.php`